 Nutritious meals and snacks are essential for young children's optimal growth and development.
 The energy provided by healthy foods ensures that children will be ready to fully participate in the day's learning opportunities.
-During meals and snacks preschoolers learn to make nutritious choices, discover a wide variety of different foods and develop healthy eating patterns.
+During meals and snacks preschoolers learn how to make nutritious choices, discover a wide variety of different foods and develop healthy eating habits.

 Ensuring that each child's daily nutritional needs are met requires that food servings during every meal and snack adhere to all components of the USDA Meal Guidelines for Children Ages 1-12.
 Programs should supplement any lunches and snacks brought from home, providing additional foods as necessary to make up for any missing USDA Meal Guidelines component.
 Milk should be a component of each meal.
 Programs should ask for a physician's note if a family requests that no milk or a milk-based substitute be given to their child.

 Families' dietary restrictions due to religious beliefs, personal beliefs, cultural customs and health issues should be respected by the program.
-Information regarding food allergies should be documented in writing for each affected child and be readily available to all staff involved with children's meals and snacks.
+Information regarding food allergies should be documented in writing for each affected child and be readily available to all staff involved with the children's meals and snacks.
 This includes kitchen personnel and substitute instructional staff.

 Meal and snack times are also prime opportunities for extending high-quality teaching practices and child learning outcomes across the curriculum.
 Teacher modeling, facilitating and thoughtful planning will lead to an atmosphere that encourages children to:

 Meal and snack schedules should ensure that children are offered nutritious food every two to three hours at appropriate times (not too early or too late) during the schools day.
 Food should be offered to children who express hunger when arriving at school after a scheduled mealtime.

 Emphasizing good nutrition, health, social skills and academic learning during carefully planned meal and snack times helps pave the way for young children's optimal growth and development.
 The references below may be accessed for further information on any aspect of this essential preschool program component.

-Cryer, D., Harms, Thelma., Riley, C. (2002).
+Cryer, D., Harms, Thelma., Riley, C. (2003).
 All About the ECERS-R. Lewisville, North Carolina: PACT House Publishing.
 Kaplan Early Learning Company.